dimaioksha/animefaces/README.md

 **Coding**

-Full process of coding described in my [Notebook]('https://github.com/DmitryIo/animefaces/autoencoder.ipynb')
+Full process of coding described in my [Notebook](autoencoder.ipynb) `All comments are Russian there`

+# Results

+The result of my work is:
+ **1) I have learned how to use autoencoder and decoder to process images** **2) Now i can work with all these arrays of images like i want to.
+And there is my next project, in which i have used all this stuff [Project](https://github.com/DmitryIo/animebot)**

+Thank you for attention!